Political Science 3300

 http://www.edwardsly.com/wollstonecraft.htm

-mind of others is the only way in which effectually to improve our own,
+the mind of others is the only way in which effectually to improve

-the endeavour to approximate as nearly as possible towards a complete
+our own, the endeavour to approximate as nearly as possible

 See also: Jo Ellen